 Results and conclusion.
 Our study reveal no significance association of 135 G/C RAD51 polymorphism with occurrence and progression of colorectal cancer.

-The aim of the study was to evaluate the association between the -2518 A/G MCP-1 polymorphism and the risk of IBD development.
+The aim of the study was to assess patients’ awareness of the prevention and treatment of colorectal cancer.

 Karolina Przybyłowska, Jerzy Mrowicki, Andrzej Sygut, Piotr Narbutt, Łukasz Dziki, Adam Dziki and Ireneusz Majsterek